 Marijuana (like alcohol) can also be used as a social crutch.
 I’ve observed and read of many who use it to slow their anxiety-induced thoughts, to change their personality into one less likely to receive negative evaluation, or to escape from their present reality.

-The self-handicapping theory of substance use can also be applied, where marijuana can be used socially so others will attribute negative (i.e. socially awkward) behaviours to the effects of marijuana, not to a flaw in your personality – essentially taking away your responsibility.
+The self-handicapping theory of substance use can also be applied, where marijuana can be used socially so others will attribute negative (i.e. socially awkward) behaviors to the effects of marijuana, not to a flaw in your personality – essentially taking away your responsibility.

 So I’m interested to know, what is your opinion?
 Do you, or have you used Marijuana or any other substance before?
 You’re free to comment anonymously in the comments section below.